sandboxie-plus/sandboxie-docs/Content/FrequentlyAskedQuestions.md

 ### How do I make Quick Recovery show my saved favorites and downloads?

 You may not see all your folders in Quick Recovery, as only a few are configured by default in the initial installation.
-See also QuickRecovery.
+See also [Quick Recovery](QuickRecovery.md).

 **Back to [Table of Contents](#problems)**